 Centrepoint’s accommodation-based support helps young people move on from homelessness and reach a level of independence where they can move into longer term accommodation with minimal or no support.

-But right now one in five young people are ready to move into independence but can’t do so because of:
+But currently one in five young people are ready to move into independence but can’t do so because of:

 - Low wages, higher rates of unemployment and insecure employment